Environmental Advisory Board

 The specific actions that have been taken by the City Council from the board are:

-- The establishment of a goal of 20% reduction in fossil fuel consumption by the city fleet from 2006 levels within 5 years.
+- The establishment of a goal of 20 percent reduction in fossil fuel consumption by the city fleet from 2006 levels within five years;

-- Received the report from the board on development incentives and policies that encourage sustainable practices among private development and which would be the most applicable to Raleigh.
+- Received the report from the board on development incentives and policies that encourage sustainable practices among private development and which would be the most applicable to Raleigh; and,

 - Supports the City of Raleigh's Annual Environmental Awards program.